 From the world famous, ultra-modern Science Museum to the tiny, 19th-century Old Operating Theatre, the capital has science and medical museums to suit all tastes and budgets; many offer free admission, too.

 Want to discover and interact with the major scientific advances of the last 300 years?
 Then head to the Science Museum.
-Kids and big kids alike love the Launchpad gallery; those with a strong stomach can visit the Glimpses of Medical History gallery; plus there's spaceships, steam engines and much more.
+Get hands on with interactive exhibits at the Wonderlab gallery; take a virtual reality trip through space, catch a glimpse into the future through technology and much more.

 A must for anyone with a love of machines and engineering.
-Opened in 1874 as David Kirkaldy’s Testing & Experimenting Works, his 116-ton ‘universal testing machine’ still works and was used to test materials’ strength for bridges, locomotives, ships, airliners and more.Read More
+Opened in 1874 as David Kirkaldy’s Testing and Experimenting Works, his 116-ton "universal testing machine" still works and was used to test materials’ strength for bridges, locomotives, ships, airliners and more.Read More

 A museum for curious minds, the Wellcome Collection gives visitors a unique insight into what it means to be human.
 Many collections are nothing short of bizarre, from a Peruvian mummified man to a robot used in the human genome project.
 Free guided tours take place most days.Read More